bimap98/how-train-yolov3/README.md

 <br>
 7. This result our model
 <img src= "Screenshot_4.jpg">
+8. For config you can find here https://github.com/AlexeyAB/darknet/blob/master/cfg/yolov3.cfg or you can download in my repository
-8. If you have any issue you can up Issues in my github repository
+9. If you have any issue you can up Issues in my github repository